 Elizabeth graduated magna cum laude from Concordia University-Chicago with degrees in Theatre and Business at the age of 19.
 While in college she was active in her university’s music and theatre programs and the Artists of Concordia Theatre Student Managers Board.
 She oversaw publicity and costumes during her sophomore and junior years and was honored to chair the Board her senior year.
 After graduation Elizabeth toured the country for a year with Captive Free, a relational music ministry team sponsored by Youth Encounter.
-Since moving to Atlanta in 2006 she has taught theatre and acting classes for a number of schools including Master's Academy, Portfolio Academy, Artios Academy, Renaissance International School of Performing Arts, the Jewish Community Center of Atlanta, and WOW Talent.
+Since moving to Atlanta in 2006 she has taught theatre and acting classes for a number of schools including Master's Academy, Portfolio Academy, Artios Academy, Renaissance International School of Performing Arts (RISPA), the Jewish Community Center of Atlanta, and WOW Talent.
 She has also assisted with casting for CYT.

 She has worked as a director, music director, and technical director on a number of productions including "The Pirates of Penzance", "The Dancers", "The Music Man Jr.", "Once Upon a Mattress Jr.", "Tom Sawyer", "Little Women", "Seussical the Musical", "Bugsy Malone Jr.", "The Wizard of Oz", "Dougly the Uckling", "Moby Dick the Musical", "Schoolhouse Rock", "Willy Wonka and the Chocolate Factory", "How to Eat Like A Child", "101 Dalmatians", "The Jungle Book", and "Alice in Wonderland".
 For 2 years Elizabeth served as the Artistic Director of Upper East Side Theatre Company, a youth ensemble theatre company for ages 12-20 in Gwinnett County.